Roadmap introduction

 The purpose of this section is to lay out observations on how Smart Data schemes have been developed and could be developed to create their intended impact.
 However it should be of note that Smart Data is new, is evolving, and exists in different stages for different sectors.

-The roadmap should help organisations involved in a Smart Data scheme understand what activities they should consider pursuing, depending on how mature the relevant Smart Data scheme is, and how the data infrastructure they build or maintain should align with those activities.
+The roadmap should help organisations involved in a Smart Data scheme understand what activities they should consider pursuing, depending on how mature the relevant Smart Data scheme is, and how the they build or maintain should align with those activities.

 Our colleagues at CDEI, in partnership with BEIS, have produced a Smart Data Implementation Guide to support decision-makers consider how to design, development, and implement ethical and trustworthy Smart Data schemes.
 We will be testing how the insights and recommendations in both this guidebook and the Smart Data Implementation Guide can be used together to help deliver Smart Data schemes.